FREE, NO-RISK CONSULT

-When you’ve been injured in a car accident, you have the right to be compensated for all your various damages.
+When you’ve been injured in a car accident, you have the right to be compensated for all your various damages by those responsible.
 This ranges from medical bills, lost wages, repairs, and compensation for your pain and suffering.
 But the car accident claims process can be complex, and many are left wondering how they will be paid.

 There are multiple ways you could receive your insurance settlement check.
-Depending on your situation, you may have several options, including a structured schedule of payments or a one-time lump sum payment.
-Fortunately, you will not have to worry about paying taxes on your injury settlement in either case.
+Depending on your situation, you could opt for a structured schedule of payments or a one-time lump sum payment.
+Fortunately, you will not have to pay taxes on your injury settlement in either case.

 Many injury victims quickly decide to go for a lump sum payment.
 These are generally paid out within six weeks of the signed agreement, though you could expect the process to take several months.
 Once you receive your money, you can use it as you see fit, you’ll be able to manage your investments, and you can use the funds for immediate, unexpected expenses.

 If you hope to reach a settlement agreement with your insurance company faster, you can do so by: